joe81tx/diffsnap/README.md

 For example, if `diffsnap` is scheduled every 20 minutes (0, 20, 40), datasets configured for 15-minute intervals (0, 15, 30, 45) will only overlap at 0 and the other 3 intervals will be skipped.
 Running `diffsnap` every minute avoids these unintential skips.

 If the number of datasets, snapshots, or configuration entries is large enough, `diffsnap` may not finish before the next scheduled run.
-If that happens, the new instance will exit with a standard error message indicating that another instance is already running.
+If that happens, the new run will exit with a standard error message indicating that another instance is already running.
 Any snapshots that would have been created during that scheduled run will be skipped.
-If this occurs in your environment, increase the interval between scheduled runs from the default once-per-minute schedule.
+If this occurs in your environment, increase the interval between runs from the default once-per-minute schedule.

 The examples below schedule `diffsnap` to run as root.
 You can authorize an unprivileged user to execute zfs snapshot and zfs destroy commands using `zfs allow`.
 This permits the use of a user crontab or a non-root systemd timer, but it also requires manually adjusting filesystem permissions for the configuration and log files.
 These implementation steps are outside the scope of this document.